CeciliaSwe/portfolio-4th/README.md

 - As a logged in site user I can edit my workouts so that they can be updated as needed
 - As a logged in site user I can delete my workouts so that they can be permanently removed if no longer needed
-- As a logged in site user I can logout so that my account and contributions are protected -As a logged in user, I can use a “What you see is what you get” for formatting text so that it visually displays as expected.
+- As a logged in site user I can logout so that my account and contributions are protected
+- As a logged in user, I can use a “What you see is what you get” for formatting text so that it visually displays as expected

 ### Could haves (not implemented yet)
 - As a logged in site user I can search and filter the content so that I can find a workout that suits my preferences
 - As a logged in site user I can add workouts to a favorite´s list so that I can easily revisit them
 - As a site user I can use social media to login so that I don't have to create a new account

+### Wireframes

+Wireframes were created with Balsamiq and are uploaded to a separate folder - [View](https://github.com/CeciliaSwe/portfolio-4th/tree/main/assets/wireframes_responsive/P4_workout_wireframes_responsive.pdf).
+The project was developed from the initial wireframes and some modifications were made during the development process for improved usability and user experience.

+### Design

+#### Imagery

+No physical images will be used on the site.
+It does make use of Font Awesome icons for visual enhancement.

+#### Typography

+The font used for my website is "Murecho".
+The font is provided by Google Fonts.

+#### Colour scheme

+I chose a dark theme with backgrounds (overall background and card background) in 2 dark shades and a font in white.
+A bright orange is used for details for contrast.

+#### Model

+An initial model was created with and is uploaded to a separate folder - [View](https://github.com/CeciliaSwe/portfolio-4th/tree/main/assets/wireframes_responsive/workout_table.pdf)
+The final model has minor changes (such as field type) for usability purposes, but the overall structure has been adhered to.

-### Agile Methodology
+#### Agile Methodology

 Github Issues were used to create User Stories and group them according to MoSCoW prioritization technique.
 GitHub Projects and Kanban board was used to visualize and execute the agile methodology.
 The issues are currently in two categories: “Done” and “For next release”.

 ## Features